 Aikido is the modern Japanese martial art in which cheating is

-We think that, as the size of your opponent approaches scary big, the
+As the size of your opponent approaches scary big, the effectiveness

 When you meet an irresistible force, don't try to be an immovable

 Think outside the box and get out of the way.

 We train to use the minimum effort necessary to avoid the attack and

 Then you look at your life.
 Look at your choices.

 Practice is in

 - Monday, Wednesday - 7:30-9:00 pm - upstairs Squash Court a.k.a.
 Multipurpose Court #2

 - Friday - 7:30-9:00 pm - Wrestling Room